SafariChan/ml_final/README.md

 }
 Approach:

 The task is solved using a Linear Regression model.
-Although Fibonacci numbers are based on a recursive pattern, we use Linear Regression for simplicity and demonstration purposes.
+Although Fibonacci numbers are based on a recursive pattern, I use Linear Regression for simplicity and demonstration purposes.
 In this case, the model learns to predict Fibonacci numbers based on the index in the sequence.
-We use a dataset of Fibonacci numbers up to the 50th index, which is used to train the model.
+I use a dataset of Fibonacci numbers up to the 50th index, which is used to train the model.
 Fallback Solution: A simple fallback solution (such as a pre-calculated Fibonacci lookup table) can be used in case the model experiences issues, ensuring reliability and availability of the service.
 Dataset
 Dataset: Generate a dataset containing the first 50 Fibonacci numbers.
 The dataset is structured with two columns: index (representing the position in the sequence) and value (the corresponding Fibonacci number).